The Practice of the 'One Country, Two Systems' Policy in the Hong Kong Special Administrative Region

-The Practice of the 'One Country, Two Systems' Policy in the Hong Kong Special Administrative Region is a white paper issued by the Information Office of the State Council of the People's Republic of China (PRC) on the practice of the "one country, two systems" policy in the Hong Kong Special Administrative Region (HKSAR) on 10 June 2014 in the midst of public debate on the 2014 Hong Kong electoral reform and preparations for the Occupy Central movement by the pan-democracy camp.
+The Practice of the 'One Country, Two Systems' Policy in the Hong Kong Special Administrative Region is a white paper issued by the State Council Information Office of the People's Republic of China (PRC) on the practice of the "one country, two systems" policy in the Hong Kong Special Administrative Region (HKSAR).

-Peking University legal theorist Jiang Shigong has been cited by Apple Daily as an author of the report.
+The paper was issued on 10 June 2014 in the midst of public debate on the 2014 Hong Kong electoral reform and preparations for the Occupy Central movement by the pro-democracy camp.
+The paper stated the scope of Hong Kong's high degree of autonomy is not inherent, but solely determined by the Central Authorities' delegation of power, stating Hong Kong that did not have residual powers.
+It reasserts the "comprehensive jurisdiction" of Central Authorities over all of China, including the Hong Kong Special Administrative Region.

 Content

 The white paper provided a historical review over the design and implementation of One Country, Two Systems (OCTS).
 While the White Paper itself has no binding legal authority, it is regarded a significant statement of the Central Authorities on the framework of the OCTS policy.
+Peking University legal theorist Jiang Shigong has been cited by Apple Daily as an author of the report.

 No Residual Powers

 The white paper is the first official policy document that the Central Authorities have released to provide response to the issue of residual powers.
-It stated that the scope of Hong Kong’s high degree of autonomy is not inherent, but solely determined by the Central Authorities’ delegation of power.
+It stated that the scope of Hong Kong's high degree of autonomy is not inherent, but solely determined by the Central Authorities' delegation of power.
 Thus, the White Paper concluded that there is no residual power for the HKSAR.
 Any power the Central Authorities did not explicitly authorize to the Hong Kong Special Administrative Region through the Basic Law is retained by the Central Authorities.